+Teabags, fragile and often discarded, reflect how trans lives are frequently treated by society: overlooked, misunderstood, or cast aside.
+Yet through this printing process, our presence becomes visible and tangible.
 The choice of material carries layered meaning.
-In Black drag and ballroom culture, “tea” originally meant “truth,” and that truth signifies someone's transgender identity.
-These portraits are our truth, our visibility, our resilience.
-Even in the most delicate forms, we persist.
-We endure.
+In Black ballroom and LGBT culture, “tea” originally meant “truth,” and that truth signifies someone's transgender identity.
+These portraits show our truth, our presence, our identities.

 This website uses cookies to improve your experience.